 3.2 Anti-inflammatory Activity

-The anti-inflammatory potential of Tamarindus indica leaf extract was assessed using the carrageenan-induced paw edema model, with the percentage of inhibition measured at different time intervals (30 minutes, 1 hour, 2 hours, 3 hours, and 4 hours) post-treatment, as shown in Figure 2.
+The anti-inflammatory potential of Tamarindus indica leaf extract was assessed using the carrageenan-induced paw edema model, with the percentage of inhibition measured at different time intervals (30 min, 1 h, 2 h, 3 h, and 4 h) post-treatment, as shown in Figure 2.

 Figure 2: Anti-inflammatory activity of the combined aqueous extract of Tamarindus indica leaves in Carrageenan induced paw edema method.

-The standard drug exhibited a progressive increase in the percentage of inhibition, reaching its peak at 4 hours.
+The standard drug exhibited a progressive increase in the percentage of inhibition, reaching its peak at 4 h.
 The extract demonstrated a time-dependent anti-inflammatory effect at both doses (50 mg/kg and 100 mg/kg).
-Notably, the 100 mg/kg dose showed higher inhibition percentages at all time points compared to the 50 mg/kg dose, and its inhibitory effect approached that of the standard drug at 3 and 4 hours.
+Notably, the 100 mg/kg dose showed higher inhibition percentages at all time points compared to the 50 mg/kg dose, and its inhibitory effect approached that of the standard drug at 3 and 4 h.

-At 30 minutes, the 100 mg/kg dose already showed substantial anti-inflammatory activity, which continued to increase steadily over time.
+At 30 min, the 100 mg/kg dose already showed substantial anti-inflammatory activity, which continued to increase steadily over time.
 Both doses of the extract significantly reduced paw edema compared to the control, indicating dose-dependent efficacy.

 These results suggest that Tamarindus indica leaf extract possesses considerable anti-inflammatory properties, potentially due to the inhibition of inflammatory mediators involved in edema formation.